ruby/ruby/doc/ractor.md

 r.take == self.object_id #=> false
 ```

 Passed arguments to `Ractor.new()` becomes block parameters for the given block.
-However, an interpreter does not pass the parameter object references, but send as messages (see bellow for details).
+However, an interpreter does not pass the parameter object references, but send them as messages (see below for details).

 ```ruby
 r = Ractor.new 'ok' do |msg|